ted-ncg/labs/14-call-remote-api.md

    >
    > **(??)** What annotations are necessary?

 1. Update the `AccountResponse` object so it has a property for the GBP balance.
+(Don't forget the getter and setter.)

 1. When transforming the `Account` to an `AccountReponse` (in `accountView()`), use the `CurrencyService` to convert the balance and store that into the `AccountResponse`.